-Being a certified minority-owned, women-owned and/or disadvantaged business is the beginning of new opportunities.
+Being a certified minority, women, veteran, and/or disadvantaged business is the beginning of new opportunities.
 Certification can significantly help your business gain access to government contracts.
-Whether you are just starting a business or your company is already established, you can considerably benefit from set-aside contracts.
+Whether you are just starting a business or your business is already established, you can considerably benefit from set-aside contracts.

 - Register your business for free in our online Minority Business Directory.
 This database houses hundreds of minority-, women-, and veteran-owned businesses.

 - Register your business for free in the Colorado Vendor Self Service.
 Through this portal, you'll receive notifications about and respond to solicitations related to your work.

 - Create a free account in the Colorado Department of Transportation (CDOT) Supplier Self Service Portal.
 All CDOT goods and services bids are published within this portal.